 By missing this initial loss of all driving privileges “battle,” such failures often cause many people with winnable cases to just give up and not fight their criminal case.
-Therefore, our legal professionals at BubbaHead.com offer a FREE lawyer consultation 24 hours a day, and 365 days of the year.
+Therefore, our legal professionals at BubbaHead.com offer a FREE lawyer consultation 24 hours a day, 365 days a year.
 Call today at 404-567-5515, to take action to protect your right to drive.

 Georgia DUI Penalties.
-This article (written by our The Georgia DUI Trial Practice Manual) focuses on the importance of fighting DUI charges in Georgia.
-Our goal (in representing clients) is to fight in all ways possible to prevent an accused client from ever having even a first offense DUI to blemish his or her criminal history.
+This article (written by The Georgia DUI Trial Practice Manual) focuses on the importance of fighting DUI charges in Georgia.
+Our goal (in representing clients) is to fight in all ways possible to prevent an accused client from ever having even a first-offense DUI to blemish his or her criminal history.

 How much is a DUI ticket in Georgia?
 This question seems to presuppose that driving while intoxicated or impaired by drugs is like an ordinary speeding ticket.
 Unfortunately, you cannot just go online and pay it.

 Every Georgia DUI is a jail offense.
 The crime is classified as one of Georgia’s serious driving offenses (along with hit and run GA, reckless driving GA, and attempting to elude a law enforcement officer).
 You must go to court and be sentenced.